 Prerequisite: Counter Registration Required.

 ETST 591

 Directed Study in Ethnic Studies

 Directed study follows a syllabus set primarily by the instructor to meet the needs or interests of an individual student or small group of students.
 The main goal of directed study is knowledge or skill acquisition, not research or creative work.
 Units: Variable.

+Prerequisite: Counter Registration Required.

 ETST 595

 Internship in Ethnic Studies

 Practical experience working with diverse population, focused on volunteer, policy, or advocacy work.
 For example, students might volunteer to tutor on the Oneida Reservation, or work with a local immigrant relocation agency.
 Students work for 5-10 hours a week, depending on the amount of credit being earned, meet periodically with the instructor, and submit a written reflection connecting the experience to their academic work in Ethnic Studies.
+The academic component of the internship includes readings related to the substance of the internship, discussions with the faculty supervisor, and a written report appropriate to the discipline.
+Course grades are based on this academic work.
 Units: Variable.

 Prerequisite: Counter Registration Required

 ETST 599

 Independent Study in Ethnic Studies

 Units: Variable.